-Subsequent to December 31, 2019 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not known at this time, but could include an impact on the Company's ability to complete planned exploration activities or our ability to obtain debt and equity financing.
+During Q1-2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not known at this time, but could include an impact on the Company's ability to complete planned exploration activities or our ability to obtain financing.